Beer distributor to help Tucson bar, restaurant employees affected by coronavirus

 “My hope, honestly, was that other companies will see what we’ve done and follow suit,” Cotroneo added.

 Crescent Crown distributes everything from Michelob and Budweiser to craft beers from around the country, including Tucson breweries Dragoon and Sentinel Peak, to bars, restaurants and retailers.
-While they mostly cover the greater Phoenix area, Cotroneo said the company does some business in Pima and Pinal counties.
+While Crescent Crown mostly covers the greater Phoenix area, Cotroneo said the company does some business in Pima and Pinal counties.

 Contact reporter Cathalena E. Burch at cburch@tucson.com or 573-4642.
 On Twitter @Starburch